 Here are the instructions for the argumentative essay as described in the syllabus:

 Choose ONE of the three writing prompts below and write an essay in which you make a statement of intent regarding a topic and then report on that topic using at least EIGHT secondary sources.
-1250-1500 words.
+5-6 pages.
 Here are the prompts:

 The Great Gatsby is set in what has been referred to as the “Jazz Age.”
 Write a research essay in which you report information on this topic, accounting for Fitzgerald’s novel in your discussion.